openmhealth/omh-dsu-ri/README.md

   * `docker run --name some-mongo -d mongo:latest`
 1. Download the server image by running
   * `docker pull openmhealth/omh-dsu-ri:latest`
+  * Note that this will download around 1 GB of Docker images, most of it the Oracle Java 8 image.
 1. Start the server by running
   * `docker run --link some-mongo:mongo -d -p 8083:8083 'openmhealth/omh-dsu-ri:latest'`